ryanozx/tp/docs/UserGuide.md

 > [!IMPORTANT]
 > Currently, HRmate's user interface is able to hold 35 to 160 characters on a single line, depending on the letters used.
 For any inputs longer than the character limit, HRmate will display ... for the remaining characters after the character limit.

+> [!IMPORTANT]
+> HRmate's names are case-sensitive.
+This means that the names `Alex` and `alex` are interpreted as different names.

+> [!IMPORTANT]
+> HRmate's tags are case-sensitive.
+This means that tags `Part-Time` and `part-time` are interpreted as different tags.
+Having redundant tags with similar spelling may decrease efficiency and add unnecessary workload.
+To see all current tags in use, you may refer to the `view-tag` command.

 ### Find an employee record
 HRMate makes it easy to find an employee and there are multiple ways of doing so.
 You can use the [`list`](#listing-all-employees-list) command to list all employees, or use the [`find`](#finding-employees-by-name-find) command to find employees by name.
 You can also use the [`find-all-tag`](#finding-employees-by-all-specified-tags-find-all-tag) and [`find-some-tag`](#finding-employees-by-at-least-one-specified-tag-find-some-tag) commands to find employees by their associated [tags](#glossary).